Aljgutier/react_firebase/README.md

 # Abstract

-A fundamental requirement of commercial applicatons is user signup, login, with OAuth (Authorization).
+A fundamental requirement of commercial applicatons is user signup and login with OAuth (Authorization).
 The React UI compoenent framework is by far the most popular open-source Javascript framework for full-stack application development.
 Together, React with Firebase and fastAPI, constitute a modern technology stack for application categories such as full-stack analytics applications.

 This repo demonstrates how to build a React applicaton with user account creation, This starter app can serve as the starting point for a realistic React application utilizing Firebase authentication.
 The App ("client") user management includes OAuth, login, signup, reset password, and a user home page with a private route.
 We will also connect this React Firebase frontend to a FastAPI backend including a secure token.
 This is the basis of a full-stack React application, which serves as a basis for further development.